lfr/FSharp.Domain.Validation/docs/demo.md

 ## Certified KISS™ ✔

-So declaring types requires very little code, but validating does too!
-In fact the validation function wouldn't even have to specify a type if it could be inferred like in the code below:
+So declaring types requires very little code, and validating does too!
+In fact the validation function doesn't even have to specify a type in most cases like in the code below:

 ```fsharp
 open type FSharp.ValidationBlocks.Block<str, TxtErr>